 I want to keep studying

-You may be eligible to enrol on our Master of Applied Indigenous Knowledge degree or the Postgraduate Diploma in Professional Bicultural Supervision.
+You may be eligible to enrol on our Master of Applied Indigenous Knowledge degree or the Postgraduate Diploma in Bicultural Professional Supervision Level 8.

 I want to use my qualification

-You'll be ready to work in adult learning and facilitation through private, public or industry providers.
+You'll be ready to work as an adult educator in the public or private sectors, or for industry providers.
 You could also take on roles in educational administration or policy.

 This programme uses a mixed-mode delivery method that includes: